Calendly alternative

 StudioDock vs Calendly

 Calendly is excellent at one thing: helping people book meetings.
-But if your business is renting studio time, selling add-ons, and managing creative-space operations, the comparison shifts from scheduling convenience to booking-system depth.
+But if your business is renting studio time, selling creative sessions, collecting intake forms, taking payments, and managing creative-space operations, the comparison shifts from scheduling convenience to booking-system depth.

 Choose StudioDock if

-• Built around studio bookings, add-ons, payments, and repeat-customer flows instead of generic meetings
+• Built around direct bookings, creative sessions, add-ons, payments, and repeat-client flows instead of generic meetings

-• Better fit for rentable rooms, equipment upsells, and public booking experiences
+• Better fit for rentable rooms, request-to-book sessions, equipment upsells, and public booking experiences

 • 0% platform fees, so extra booking value is not skimmed away as you grow